History of the Jews in Austria: The rise of religious fanaticism of the Society of Jesus

-The relative period of peace did not last long, and with the start of the regime of Ferdinand the First in 1556, though he also opposed the persecution of the Jews, he levied excessive taxes and ordered them to wear a mark of disgrace.
-Between 1564 and 1619, in the period of the reigns of Maximilian the second, Rudolf the Second and Matthias, the fanaticism of the Society of Jesus prevailed and the condition of the Jews worsened even more.
-Later on, during the reign of Ferdinand the Second in Austria, which in spite of that like his grandfather he opposed the persecution of the Jews and even permitted the construction of a synagogue, he demanded a huge amount of tax from the Jewish population.
+The period of relative peace did not last long.
+Ferdinand I, whose regime began in 1556, opposed the persecution of the Jews, but levied excessive taxes and ordered them to wear a mark of disgrace.
+Between 1564 and 1619, during the reigns of Maximilian II, Rudolf II and Matthias, the fanaticism of the Jesuits prevailed and the condition of the Jews worsened even more.
+Later, Ferdinand II theoretically opposed the persecution of the Jews, as had his grandfather, and even permitted the construction of a synagogue.
+Nevertheless, huge taxes were imposed upon the Jewish population.

-The nadir of the Jewish community in Austria arrived during the period of the reign of Leopold the First, a period in which Jews were persecuted frequently and were deported from different areas, including deportation from Vienna in 1670, but gradually returned after several years.
-Jews also had to bear different laws—one of which permitted only first-born children to marry, in order to stop the increase of the Jewish population.
-Although Leopold the First treated the Jewish population severely, he had Samson Wertheimer, a Jewish economic advisor, working for him.
+The nadir of the Jewish community in Austria arrived during the reign of Leopold I, a period in which Jews were persecuted frequently and deported from many areas, including Vienna in 1670, though they gradually returned after several years.
+Jews were also subject to different laws—one of which permitted only first-born children to marry—in order to stop the increase of the Jewish population.
+Although Leopold treated the Jewish population severely, he did have a Jewish economic advisor, Samson Wertheimer.

-A Sabbateans movement, which was established during the same period of time, also reached the Jewish community in Austria, especially due to the rough condition of the Jews there, and many of them immigrated to the land of Israel in the footsteps of Sabbatai Zevi.
+A Sabbatean movement, which was established in the same period, also reached the Jewish community in Austria, largely due to the difficult condition of the Jews there.
+Many followed in the footsteps of Sabbatai Zevi by immigrating to the land of Israel.